gmontee/100DaysOfCloud/Journey/005/Readme.md

 ## ☁️ Cloud Outcome

-✍️ (Result) Describe your personal outcome, and lessons learned.

 I noticed when creating disks Azure defaults to a Premium SDD 1024 GiB.
 Isn't that nice of Microsoft, wanting the best for me? :)

 CAUTION: When removing the resource lock on the disk, I wasn't prompted.
 It just did.
 Something to keep in mind for folks, like me, who like to click things.